echopen/echopen_prototyping/inprogress/requirements/UX_design.md

 16. **Measure edition**, allows the user to remove or edit a deposited measure

+15. **Sequence review one by one**, allows the user to watch a dynamic sequence.
+It also provides a slider to adjust the of the image sequence display.
+On image by image review the display fallbacks to image review one.

 ##UI References

 We want to develop a visual identity following the design below: